return42/sphkerneldoc/linux_src_doc/sound/soc/fsl/fsl_ssi_dbg_c.rst

 Description
 -----------

-Display the statistics for the current SSI device.
-To avoid confusion, we only show those counts that are enabled.
+To avoid confusion, only show those counts that are enabled

 ..
 This file was automatic generated / don't edit.